ktagilbert/katalog/about.md

 layout: page
 title: About
 permalink: /about/
-excerpt: Hi, my name is Katie.
-I spend my days at work managing client accounts and editorial calendars & then come home to my to write, read, knit & plan out outdoor activities to do on the weekends.
+excerpt: Hi, my name is Katie Gilbert.
+I am a passionate writer and content marketer here in Beaverton, OR.
+Read on to learn more about me and my work.
 ---

 Hi, My name is Katie Gilbert.
 I am a content writer in Beaverton, Oregon with an interest in writing, reading, knitting, and the outdoors.
 I spend my days at work managing client accounts and editorial calendars and then come home to my boyfriend and Border Collie where I write, read, and plan outdoor activities to do on the weekend.